Chia-Network/bls-signatures/flutter-bindings/bls_signatures_ffi/README.md

 ### iOS

 iOS build C/C++ code with XCode instead of cmake.
 But you still need to download cmake nonetheless, to build `bls-signatures`.
 Make sure it's version is above `3.14.0`.
+Also, your iOS deployment must be above `11.0`.

 ## Creating keys and signature